Backlog Organization

 A feature must be the smallest standalone piece of software which brings business value.

-For example, “User can login with email and password” is a feature belonging to the “Authentication” module.
-So is “User can login with Facebook” (for applications that support it).
+For example, “User can place order” is a feature belonging to the “Order Management” module.
+So is “User can track order progress in real-time”.

 As the examples above show, features are small and standalone.
-Others companies might encompass both login with email and login with Facebook as one feature.
+Others companies might encompass both place and track the order as one feature.
 However, such an approach forces the Engineering team to deliver both for the feature to be complete.

-In reality, if the “Login with email and password” feature is ready but “Login with Facebook” isn’t, the former can still be released as a working, standalone feature to a production environment.
+In reality, if the “User can place order” feature is ready but “Track order real-time” isn’t, the former can still be released as a working, standalone feature to a production environment.
 It is the reason why a feature must be the smallest standalone piece of software which brings business value.

 Writing a Feature